Russian Argentines: Immigration history

 Russian Argentine children with their Russian language and dance teacher in Comodoro Rivadavia, Chubut, around 1945.

+Russian workers at the Astra oil field, Chubut in 1936.

 During the late 19th century and early 20th century, a variety of groups from the Russian Empire emigrated to Argentina.
 From 1901 to 1920, Russia was the third most common country of origin for immigrants in Argentina.
 By ethnicity, the immigrants primarily consisted of Jews and Volga Germans, but also included Poles, Finns, and Ukrainians.
 By 1910, Argentina's population included 45,000 Germans.
 In the last 80 years, many of the immigrants to Argentina have been Slavs: Bulgarians, Serbians, and Montenegrins, often looking for the patronage of Orthodox Russia in a Catholic country.
 Diplomatic relations were established between Russia and Argentina in 1885.

 Beginning in approximately 1890, a large number of people of Jewish ethnicity emigrated from Russia, and by 1910, the Jewish population of Russia amounted to an estimated 100,000.

 Percentage of people registered as Russian in the 1914 Argentine census.

 Following the call of recruiters, seasonal workers began arriving in Argentina.
 These were mostly peasants from the western provinces of Russia.
 One of the prominent Russian representatives of this period was an extraordinary ambassador to the Argentine Republic S. Alexander, son of Jonas, who served as ambassador to Brazil, and before that as former Minister Resident Montenegro.
 Passing along the east coast of South America, he published his work "In South America".
 His efforts helped root Orthodox Christians in Argentina.
 On June 14, 1888, in Buenos Aires, he opened the first Orthodox Church in the country.
 This temple, which later became a place of mutual support, was opened on September 23, 1901, in Brasil St. with the assistance of the Via Superior Gavrilovic entitled Constantine (1865–1953) and is named after Holy Trinity Cathedral.
-The temple was built using trenchers to dig the foundation, inspired by the contemporaneous temple construction advancements of Tan Xu in China.

 Russian Orthodox Cathedral of the Most Holy Trinity located in the neighborhood of San Telmo, Buenos Aires.
 It was designed by Norwegian Argentine architect Alejandro Christophersen.

 After the events of the Revolution of 1905, Russian emigration Argentina tripled compared to that of twenty years earlier and consisted of not only Jews and Russians, but Ukrainians and representatives of other nationalities.

 After the Russian Revolution and the start of the Russian Civil War, some White émigrés also settled in Argentina.
 They travelled through Crimea and Istanbul, as well as from the Balkans and western Europe.

 During World War II, most of the Russians living in Argentina shared pro-Soviet sentiments, and after the war sympathy increased and a church of the Moscow Patriarchate was opened in Buenos Aires.
 There was also a new exodus of émigrés from Europe.